nmarchet/New-Frontier/content/interactive-map-whakatāne-settlement.md

 ---
-title: Map | Interactive Whakatāne Settlement and Environs
+title: Map | Detail of the Whakatāne Settlement and Environs (Interactive)
 draft: false
 tags:
   - map